ssokolow/quicktile/docs/commands.rst

 ``monitor-switch`` (:kbd:`Ctrl` + :kbd:`Alt` +  :kbd:`Keypad Enter`)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An alias for ``monitor-next`` which will wrap around regardless of the value of the :ref:`MovementsWrap <MovementsWrap>` setting in the configuration file.
+An alias for :ref:`monitor-next <monitor-next>` which will wrap around regardless of the value of the :ref:`MovementsWrap <MovementsWrap>` setting in the configuration file.

 .. image:: diagrams/png/monitor-next.png
    :alt: diagram